akuity/kargo-advanced/README.md

 10. Promtote the image!

-You are now configured a Warehouse monitoring your guestbook container image repository, and a three-stage deploy pipeline
+You now have a Kargo Pipeline which promotes images from the guestbook container image repository, through a three-stage deploy pipeline.
 Visit the `kargo-simple` Project in the Kargo UI to see the deploy pipeline.

 ![pipeline](docs/pipeline.png)